 4. Explore Mong Kok on foot

 Mong Kok is a hive of activity and the streets here come alive with shops, wet markets, restaurants and more.
 If you’re looking for a place to get great photos of Hong Kong life, bright neon signs and locals on the move, Mong Kok is your destination.
 Feel confident exploring this area solo on foot, exploring ally-ways and winding streets.
-Find out more about Mong Kok here.
+Find Mong Kok here.

 5. Eggette at Oddies Foodies

 Do not go to Hong Kong without eating at least ONE eggette from Oddies Foodies in Central District.
 They’ve taken the traditional HK eggette and turned it into something sinfully good.
 Be sure to try the Night Wolf, Italian low-fat soft gelato twisted with 66% dark chocolate served with buttery crumbs, caramelised banana ice cream, passion fruit pannacotta, brownie and chocolate chip eggettes and crunchy flakes.
 That combination shouldn’t taste good, but it does.
 Find Oddies Foodies here.